popova-mariia/tp/docs/UserGuide.md

 #### 3. Find **Upcoming Appointments**:

-`find upcoming` shows all patients with appointment dates that are after today’s date.
+`find upcoming` shows all patients with appointment dates that are after current time.

 **Command Format:** `find upcoming`
 * Automatically filters for future appointments.